 The Energy Saving Trust says that the average UK household uses around 330 litres per day and Waterwise suggests 85% of us aren’t sure how much we actually use.

 Another fact: according to Waterwise, around 30% of water used in an average UK household is through flushing the loo.
 So if you’re at home, like I am right now, that may even rise.
+Stop flushing the loo after wees to waste less water in your bathroom.

 Now for the good news… a few simple steps when you’re designing your bathroom can significantly help you reduce how much of the stuff goes down the drain and is wasted.